 Provisioning a Streams for Apache Kafka instance is very straightforward:

-- Go to cloud.redhat.com and log in with your Red Hat account.
+- Go to console.redhat.com and log in with your Red Hat account.
 If you don’t have one already, you can create a new account from the Red Hat login screen.

-- On the cloud.redhat.com landing page, select Application Services from the menu on the left.
+- On the console.redhat.com landing page, select Application Services from the menu on the left.

 - On the Application Services landing page, select Streams for Apache Kafka → Kafka Instances, as shown in Figure 1 (or click the Try OpenShift Streams for Apache Kafka button in the banner).

 - On the Kafka Instances overview page, click the Create Kafka instance button.
-Choose a name for your Kafka instance and click Create instance.
+Choose a name and a cloud region for your Kafka instance and click Create instance.
 From there, a managed Kafka instance will be provisioned for you.
 After a couple of minutes, your instance should be marked as ready (see Figure 2).

 - On the Kafka Instances overview page, select the Options icon (the three dots) for the Kafka instance you just created.
-Select View connection information.
+Select Connection.

 - Copy the Bootstrap server endpoint (shown in Figure 3) to a secure location.